rjungemann/cacophony/README.md

 # Make sure you have Racket installed.
 brew install minimal-racket

+# Some optional stuff you can install.
+brew install rlwrap chuck

 # Install dependencies.
 raco setup
 # Or...
 yes | raco pkg install --skip-installed rx osc scribble

 # Try running.
-racket cacophony.rkt
+racket racket.rkt
+# Or try running it in `rlwrap`:
+rlwrap -S '' racket main.rkt

 # Then try typing `(+ 1 1)`, and it should respond `2`.
-# Hit ctrl-d to quit.
+# Hit ctrl-c to quit.

 # Try building.
 raco exe -o cacophony main.rkt